MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/example-architectures.md

 ### Considerations

 - Never configure ExpressRoute Global Reach for this scenario, because it lets Azure VMware Solution traffic flow directly between Microsoft Enterprise Edge (MSEE) ExpressRoute routers, skipping the hub virtual network.
-- Azure Route Server must be deployed in your hub VNet and BGP-peered with the NVAs in the transit VNet.
+- Azure Route Server must be deployed in your hub virtual network and BGP-peered with the NVAs in the transit virtual network.
 Configure Azure Route Server to allow [branch-to-branch](/azure/route-server/quickstart-configure-route-server-portal#configure-route-exchange) connectivity.
 - Custom route tables and user-defined routes are used to route traffic to/from Azure VMware Solution to the third-party firewall NVAs' load balancer.
 All HA modes (active/active and active/standby) are supported, with guaranteed routing symmetry.
 - If you need high availability for NVAs, consult your NVA vendor documentation and [deploy highly available NVAs](/azure/architecture/reference-architectures/dmz/nva-ha?tabs=cli).